 Within ecommerce, AOV varies widely across verticals: from beauty to electronics to home goods to fashion.

-Typically, the higher your AOV, the more you can pay to acquire a customer on paid ads.
+Typically, the higher your AOV, the more you can pay to acquire a customer.

 A bid represents what you’re willing to pay to achieve a desired outcome.
 Whereas your bid strategy determines how Facebook spends that budget.